zshoals/ECX-Haxe-Notes/README.md

 ```
 # What is a Wire?
 An automated macro tool that injects Services (anything that extends from Service, which by default includes Systems and Components) into other classes in a convenient fashion.
 Utility classes that you want to use in your program using ECX should always extend from Service to permit ECX to be aware of it, and allow Wire<T> to function appropriately.

+To use Wires (or most of ECX, really), the World has to have been loaded with a WorldConfig that added the particular Service.
+Example here: https://github.com/eliasku/ecx-richardlord-asteroids/blob/develop/src/net/richardlord/asteroids/Main.hx

 # How do Wires work with Components?
 Wiring in a Component type such as